go-pkgz/pool/README.md

    - One worker instance serves all goroutines
    - Good for stateless operations like HTTP requests, file operations
    - More memory efficient
-   - No need to synchronize as worker is stateless
+   - No need to synchronize as a worker is stateless

 2. Per-Worker Instances:
    ```go